pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-m58/index.md

 title: "July 7 releases: new pricing, replaceOnChanges, and more"
 date: 2021-07-07T08:00:00-07:00
 draft: false
-meta_desc: "New in Pulumi: Support for Confluent Cloud, new `skipAwait` option in K8s, new `replaceOnChanges` and `deleteBeforeReplace` resource options, restrict `pulumi watch` to specific paths, and new usage-based pricing"
+meta_desc: "Confluent Cloud, new `skipAwait` in K8s, new `replaceOnChanges` and `deleteBeforeReplace` options, restrict `pulumi watch` to paths, and usage-based pricing"
 meta_image: meta.png
 authors:
     - alex-mullans